Welsh Heritage Fund of California (formerly WASNC) bids you welcome! Croeso!

 Welsh immigrants helped found Pennsylvania; brought the Industrial Revolution technologies of mining and steel making from Wales; formed the Mormon Tabernacle Choir; joined the California Gold Rush, and contributed to the building of the United States

-Wales has a rich and vibrant history going back to the pre-Roman Celts, and King Arthur and Merlin.
+Wales has a rich and vibrant history going back to the pre-Roman Celts, upon which the myths of King Arthur and Merlin were based.